-ne ial Conventional Internal Combustion Engine Vehicle (ICEV) Conventional ICEV with Stop-Start Technology 1 Hybrid Electric Vehicle (HEV) Plug-In Hybrid Electric Vehicle (PHEV) Battery Electric Vehicle (BEV) ectrified rdability nologies e Electric system tions Technology overview Traditional gas or diesel engine.
-Traditional gas or diesel engine and powertrain with manual and automatic transmissions with stop-start capability, which shuts down the engine when the vehicle is stopped and automatically restarts it before the accelerator pedal is pressed to resume driving.
-Smart regenerative brake recharging improves fuel economy.
-Uses both an internal combustion engine and an electric motor.
-Can run exclusively on battery power, exclusively on gas power or on a combination of both.
-Also has stop-start capability and regenerative braking.
-Uses a high-capacity battery that can be charged from an ordinary household 120-volt (V) outlet or a 240V charging station.
-When the battery is depleted, the PHEV runs like a regular HEV.2 Uses only a battery- powered electric motor, no gas or diesel engine.
-Runs entirely on electricity from batteries, which can be charged from household outlets or specialized charging stations.
-Ideal driving conditions Flexible for a wide range of uses.
-Flexible for a wide range of uses.
-Improved fuel economy in urban driving.
-Flexible for a wide range of uses.
-Excellent urban fuel economy and improved highway fuel economy.
-Flexible for a wide range of uses.
+mizing the ironmental Conventional Internal Combustion Engine Vehicle (ICEV) Conventional ICEV with Stop-Start Technology 1 Hybrid Electric Vehicle (HEV) Plug-In Hybrid Electric Vehicle (PHEV) Battery Electric Vehicle (BEV) efits of Electrified icles Technology overview Traditional gas or diesel engine.
+Traditional gas or diesel engine and Uses both an internal combustion engine Uses a high-capacity battery that can be Uses only a battery- powered electric oving Electrified icle Affordability powertrain with manual and automatic transmissions with and an electric motor.
+Can run exclusively on battery power, charged from an ordinary household 120-volt (V) outlet or a motor, no gas or diesel engine.
+Runs entirely on electricity ery Technologies stop-start capability, which shuts down the exclusively on gas power or on a 240V charging station.
+When the battery is from batteries, which can be charged from oving the Electric icle Ecosystem engine when the vehicle is stopped and automatically restarts combination of both.
+Also has stop-start capability and depleted, the PHEV runs like a regular HEV.2 household outlets or specialized charging stations. ur Operations it before the accelerator pedal is pressed to resume driving.
+Smart regenerative braking.
+Ford Fleet lanner regenerative brake recharging improves fuel economy.
+Fleming Ideal driving conditions Flexible for a wide Flexible for a wide Flexible for a wide Flexible for a wide Ideal for customers Conditions range of uses. range of uses.
+Improved fuel economy in urban driving. range of uses.
+Excellent urban fuel economy and improved highway fuel economy. range of uses.
 Dramatically improved fuel economy.
 Suitable for customers who have access to a 120V outlet or 240V charging station at home and/or the office.
-Can provide approximately 20 miles in pure electric mode, but is flexible for longer trips as well.
-Ideal for customers with access to a charging station at home or work who have shorter, predictable daily trips of less than 80 miles (between charges).
+Can provide with access to a charging station at home or work who have shorter, predictable daily trips of less than 80 miles (between charges).